 There has probably never been a better time to enter the physics-teaching field.
 The percentage of high-school students taking physics is increasing, while many teachers are retiring.
 Fredonia’s Physics: Adolescence Education program allows you to combine two of your passions; your love of physics and science, and your ambition to shape and develop young minds.
 Fredonia will help future physics teachers develop the ideas and practices that will make them effective in the classrooms of an increasingly complex and diverse society.

 The Fredonia Difference

 Fredonia gets you in a real-life classroom your first year and each year, culminating in a final, full semester of student teaching.
 Fredonia’s experienced instructional team will support you and assure you have a quality learning experiences.
-Fredonia is the first institution in the state of New York to meet the Accreditation of Educator Preparation standards and one of the first institutions in the nation to be fully accredited through CAEP, the single specialized accreditor for educator preparation in the United States.
+Fredonia's College of Education is a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a nationally recognized accrediting body approved by New York State Education Department.

 - Middle school physics teacher

 It's Different Here